Magnetorheological fluid: Modes of operation

-Shear mode

-Squeeze-flow mode

 The applications of these various modes are numerous.
 Flow mode can be used in dampers and shock absorbers, by using the movement to be controlled to force the fluid through channels, across which a magnetic field is applied.
-Shear mode is particularly useful in clutches and brakes - in places where rotational motion must be controlled.
+Shear mode is particularly useful in clutches and brakes, in places where rotational motion must be controlled.
 Squeeze-flow mode, on the other hand, is most suitable for applications controlling small, millimeter-order movements but involving large forces.
 This particular flow mode has seen the least investigation so far.

 Overall, between these three modes of operation, MR fluids can be applied successfully to a wide range of applications.
 However, some limitations exist which are necessary to mention here.

-Limitations

-Although smart fluids are rightly seen as having many potential applications, they are limited in commercial feasibility for the following reasons: